EtiennePerot/fuse-jna/README.md

 This being said, you can greatly increase throughput by preventing FUSE from chunking writes in tiny blocks, tweaking some JVM parameters, etc. See [issue 31][Issue 31] for details.

+Other fuse libraries have popped up that use [JNR] instead of JNA.
+You might want to use them instead: [javafs], [jnr-fuse].

 #### Compatibility

 Following [fuse.py], fuse-jna should work with: